TABLE OF CONTENTS

 In the state of Nevada, experts believe that making recreational marijuana legal would create more than 41,000 jobs until 2024 and it would generate more than $1.7 million in income within the labor sector.
 The real money is expected to come from recreational marijuana legalization as more states come onboard.
 Thousands of indirect cannabis jobs will also be created due to legalized marijuana sales in California.

 The cannabis industry does have a good future prospect and projection.
 But, if we allow Jeff Sessions, he will put a damper on it.
 Marijuana laws need to be prioritized, but if you are to depend on the federal government, this may not happy.
 Regardless of all that, marijuana legalization does have a huge opportunity to make a difference in many communities.
-If you want to learn more about marijuana legalization, go to the Cannabis Training University.
+If you want to learn more about marijuana legalization, visit the Cannabis Training University to earn you cannabis certification.